Sons of the Silent Age

 "Sons of the Silent Age" is a song written by David Bowie in 1977 for the album "Heroes".
 According to Brian Eno, it was the only song on the album composed prior to the recording sessions, all others being improvised in the Hansa by the Wall studio.
 Bowie himself indicated that Sons of the Silent Age could at one stage have been the title for the album, rather than "Heroes".

+Analysis, recording, and release

 Biographer David Buckley remarked on the song's "doomy sax-driven verses set incongruously aside cheesy choruses".
-The lyrics have been interpreted as a third-person revisitation of the themes of psychotic withdrawal explored on Bowie's previous album Low ("Pacing their rooms just like a cell’s dimensions"), as well as referencing the characters from his 1970 song "The Supermen" ("They never die they just go to sleep one day") on the album The Man Who Sold the World.
+The lyrics have been interpreted as a third-person revisitation of the themes of psychotic withdrawal explored on Bowie's previous album Low ("Pacing their rooms just like a cell's dimensions"), as well as referencing the characters from his 1970 song "The Supermen" ("They never die they just go to sleep one day") on the album The Man Who Sold the World.
 Author Nicholas Pegg speculated that the lines "platforms, blank looks, no books" and "rise for a year or two then make war" alluded to the Nazi regime.